What is P.E.?

 We expect children to change for PE into the agreed clothing for each activity area.

 Our school PE kit is as follows:

 - Navy/black shorts

 - A suitable warm top or tracksuit may be worn over PE kit for outdoor PE in cold weather.

 Children are expected to wear the school PE kit in order to ensure safe participation during sessions.
 Jewellery (as in line with the school policy) should not be worn during PE and children are required to remove items such as watches.
 Earrings, that the child maybe unable to remove, should be covered by surgical tape provided by the parent/carer.
 Long hair must be tied up.
 If a child is unable to take part in a PE session for a medical reason, a letter from home must be provided, signed by an adult and given to their teacher prior to the session.

-In line with the government strategy to increase children’s physical exercise and combat childhood obesity, each class now takes part in a ‘Daily Skip’.
+In line with the government strategy to increase children’s physical exercise and combat childhood obesity, children now take part in a ‘Skip2bfit’.
 This is timetabled into the school day.
 Please see the Skip2bfit page for more details.